docker/docs/single-sign-on/configure/index.md

 {: .important}

-1. Once your domain is verified, continue to **Single Sign-on Connections** and select **Create Connections**, and create a name for the connection.
+1. Once your domain is verified, in the **Single Sign-on Connections** table select **Create Connections**, and create a name for the connection.

     > **Note**
     >